 Easily the most challenging of the 4 short rides near Granada, at about 90% off-road, this is the most gravel-ly ride too.
 After climbing up toward Llano de la Perdiz, turn down toward the Jesús del Valle abbey.
 We’ve opted for a stretch of singletrack that connects with the Camino de Beas but avoids the first of five water crossings, which are mostly rideable – it’s just this first one can be deep.
 Continue on the Camino de Beas until you reach Beas, pass through town to pick up the dirt road on the other side and prepare for a bit of climbing.
 The uphill sections can be steep but they are short so they don’t last long.
 Once you reach the top, it’s all downhill until you reach the intersection with the dirt road that will take you back to where you started from.
 The descent is somewhat steep and technical and might be harder on your hands than anything else since it takes some strength to control your speed here.
 This is a good ride for summer and early fall because there’s lots of shade along the route.
 This loop runs clockwise.

-Granada’s vastness has been personalized by probably every rider who’s catalogued routes that fit his or her criteria for time, distance, and elevation.
+Granada’s vastness has been personalized by probably every rider who’s catalogued routes that fit their criteria for time, distance, and elevation.
 There are also other considerations, like where to start from, weather, surface conditions, and where the best post-ride tapas can be found.
 There is such an abundance of route options here that choosing a route will probably be the most challenging part.